basp-group/RI-measurement-operator/Readme.md

 - `w`-correction [(Dabbech2018)](https://academic.oup.com/mnras/article/476/3/2853/4855950);
 - a compact Fourier model for the direction dependent effects (DDEs) [(Dabbech2021)](https://academic.oup.com/mnras/article-abstract/506/4/4855/6315336?redirectedFrom=fulltext).

+Python-based utility scripts to generate realistic Fourier sampling patterns and extract RI data from a measurement set (MS) to `.mat` file are available in  `pyutils/`.
+Instructions are provided in `pyutils/Readme.md`.

 The ``RI-measurement-operator`` library is a core dependency of the [`Faceted-Hyper-SARA`](https://github.com/basp-group/Faceted-Hyper-SARA) wideband imaging library for radio-interferometry, associated with the following publications.

 >P.-A. Thouvenin, A. Abdulaziz, A. Dabbech, A. Repetti, Y. Wiaux, Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations, submitted, [preprint available online](https://arxiv.org/abs/2003.07358), Mar.
 2022.